Science as a means of discovery.

 - Ecological Society of America Annual Meeting

-- The Fungal Genetics Conference, sponsored by the Genetics Society of America
+- The bi-annual Fungal Genetics Conference, sponsored by the Genetics Society of America

-Students also have the opportunity to share their research at Valpo’s annual Celebration of Undergraduate Scholarship.
+Students also have the opportunity to share their research at Valpo’s annual Fall Interdisciplinary Research Symposium (FIReS) and the Symposium on Undergraduate Research and Creative Expression (SOURCE) in late April.

 Recent presentations by biology majors include: